ihoxofixu/bioinfo_course_project/README.md

 * [Setup](#setup)
 * [Input format](#input-format)
 ## General info
-This project is a string assembling algorithm, based on the Eulerian graphs, applied to the genome assembling problem. \n The [string_reconstruction.py](https://github.com/ihoxofixu/bioinfo_course_project/blob/name_main_test/string_reconstruction.py) contains only functions and can be regarded as a library. \n
+This project is a string assembling algorithm, based on the Eulerian graphs, applied to the genome assembling problem.
+The [string_reconstruction.py](https://github.com/ihoxofixu/bioinfo_course_project/blob/name_main_test/string_reconstruction.py) contains only functions and can be regarded as a library.
 The [genome_reconstruction.py](https://github.com/ihoxofixu/bioinfo_course_project/blob/name_main_test/genome_reconstruction.py) is the main file that does all the data and then process it, using string_reconstruction.py.
 ## Technologies
 Project is created with: